ObsidianLabs/eos-studio-docs/source/contracts/dgoods/quickstart.rst

   dgood_ids: [0, 1]
   memo: "Take the weapons and fight together with me."

-To transfer some fungible tokens
+To transfer some fungible tokens, using :cpp:func:`dgoods::transferft`

 .. code-block:: js